 Benefits of Being an LPN

 LPNs have the unique advantage of being marketable across multiple healthcare settings allowing you the ability to really see where your interests and strengths lie.
-The Bureau of Labor Statistics (2014) reports that 38% of LPNs work in nursing care facilities, 17% in hospitals, 13% in doctor’s offices, and 11% in home health.
-For RNs, hospitals are the most common setting, with 61% in state, local or private hospitals.
+The Bureau of Labor Statistics (2021) reports that 38% of LPNs work in nursing care facilities, 15% in hospitals, 13% in doctor’s offices, 13% in home health and 6% in government.
+For RNs, hospitals are the most common setting, with 60% in state, local or private hospitals and Ambulatory healthcare services as the second most common setting at 18%.

 Faster entry into nursing